top of page

 3. Management

-• The Physical Activity Readiness Medical Examination for Pregnancy (PARmed-X for Pregnancy) is recommended for use as a health screening prior to participation in physical activity.
+• The Get Active Pregnancy Questionnaire (Get Active Pregnancy Questionnaire) is recommended for use as a pre-screening tool prior to participation in physical activity.

 • Discuss the range of physical activity recommendations with the patient and, together, select the option this is right for them.